HMoa/ha-optimization/README.md

 - [ ] Test API for production forecast
   -- <https://openweathermap.org/api/solar-panels-and-energy-prediction>
 - [ ] Compare with cloud coverage
-- [ ] Split up tasks: fetch data, generate models, generate schedule
+- [ ] Split up tasks: fetch data & build models, generate schedule, act on schedule, review if we are on track

 ## Operational stuff